-Internal causes can be divided into four groups:
+Internal causes in TCM can be divided into four groups:

 1. Emotional imbalances, which arise from excess or inappropriate joy, anger, worry (mental stress), anxiety (panic), grief, fear and shock